 Plus, it has some exclusive tips for how to use Instagram and Twitter.

-Join The Social Academic Community today to get access to exclusive guides and monthly tips.
+Join my mailing list, The Social Academic Community today to get access to exclusive guides and monthly tips.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.

 She holds a B.A. from Monmouth University in English, and an M.F.A. from Naropa University in Writing & Poetics where she was the Jack Kerouac Fellow.
 Jennifer also holds an M.A. from University of Louisiana at Lafayette in Literature and Cultural Studies where she was one of four master’s fellows and a finalist for the Outstanding Master’s Graduate Award.